loadpy/downy/CODE_OF_CONDUCT.rst

-Code of Conduct for the loadpy community
+Code of Conduct for the downy community
 ===========================================

-The community of participants in loadpy is made up of members from around the globe with a diverse set of skills, personalities, and experiences.
+The community of participants in downy is made up of members from around the globe with a diverse set of skills, personalities, and experiences.
 It is through these differences that our community experiences success and continued growth.
 We expect everyone in our community to follow these guidelines when